 Non-disclosure agreements also protect employers by making sure the details of the workplace are kept confidential.
 This may include trade secrets, financial information and customer lists, among other information.

 Separation agreements are legal documents

 Ultimately, separation agreements are subject to employment laws as well as contract law.
-For this reason, employers in McClean wishing to execute a separation agreement may want to seek legal advice, which this post does not contain.
+For this reason, employers in Fairfax wishing to execute a separation agreement may want to seek legal advice, which this post does not contain.
 Employment law attorneys in the Washington, D.C. metro area can explain more about separation agreements to interested employers.